Deployment

 File layout (post-install)

-/opt/hubzero/bin/hzmetrics.py the pipeline
+/opt/hubzero/metrics/bin/hzmetrics.py the pipeline

-/opt/hubzero/bin/hzmetrics-postrotate.sh logrotate hook
+/opt/hubzero/metrics/bin/hzmetrics-postrotate.sh logrotate hook

-/etc/hubzero-metrics/hzmetrics.conf optional runtime overrides
+/opt/hubzero/metrics/conf/hzmetrics.conf optional runtime overrides

-/var/run/hzmetrics/hzmetrics.pid PID lock (created at runtime)
+/opt/hubzero/metrics/state/hzmetrics.pid PID lock (created at runtime)

-/var/log/hubzero/metrics/hzmetrics.log pipeline log
+/var/log/hubzero/metrics/manage.log pipeline log (apache-writable)

 The legacy reference scripts under tests/legacy/ are not